 In our case we also use Nginx ingress controller as a way to expose DAC endpoints over the internet on a public endpoint.

-You can also reach your DAC from within Kubernetes on its corresponding service: <name-of-service>.<k8s-namespace>.svc:80
+You can also reach your DAC from within Kubernetes on its corresponding service: <name-of-service>.<k8s-namespace>.svc:80 Like so:

-Please note that we had to specify the --rpc-addr 0.0.0.0 --rpc-port in the octez-dac-node command for each node to ensure it listens for connections from the desired IP address and port.
+Please note that we had to specify the --rpc-addr 0.0.0.0 --rpc-port in the octez-dac-nodecommand for each node to ensure it listens for connections from the desired IP address and port.

 Monitoring:

-As of now, the octez-dac-node does not produce metrics that we could use to monitor our nodes.
 Nonetheless, we can configure a livenessProbe in our deployments, allowing Kubernetes to periodically verify if the container is alive:

 DAC data not only resides on Persistent Volume Claims (PVCs) – a dependable storage solution within Kubernetes – but is also replicated across all DAC community Members and Observers.
 Despite this inherent redundancy, it remains prudent to have an external backup and recovery strategy for your PVCs.
+We opted for Velero, an open-source tool, that offers the ability to safely backup, recover, and migrate Kubernetes cluster resources and persistent volumes, and comes equipped with a disaster recovery feature.

 Voilà! 🎉